dharmilshah99/DecisionTreeCoursework/README.md

 The purpose of the coursework is to implement a decision tree algorithm and use it to determine one of the indoor locations based on WIFI signal strengths collected from a mobile phone.
 The decicion tree should be built and tested using the two datasets provided: `wifi_db/clean_dataset.txt` and `wifi_db/noisy_dataset.txt`.
 The coursework can be split into 4 major steps:
-1. Loading Data
+1. Loading Data.
-2. Creating Decision Trees
+2. Creating Decision Trees.
-3. Evaluation of trees using 10-fold cross validation
+3. Evaluation of trees using 10-fold cross validation.
-4. Pruning and analysis of the trees
+4. Pruning and analysis of the trees.

 ## Setting up Virtual Environment